 Tackle Tough Holiday Stains

 Don't let stains linger.
 Treat tough stains with a detergent formulated specifically for tackling a broad range of stains, like Seventh Generation’s Ultra Power Plus.
-For stubborn stains, pre-treat with a stain-remover before washing on cold setting to save energy.
-Regular dish liquid will tackle greasy stains, and an ice cube applied to wax drips will let you pry up candle residue with a dull knife.
+For stubborn stains, pre-treat with a stain-remover before washing on cold setting to help save energy.
+Free and clear hypoallergenic dish liquid will tackle greasy stains, and an ice cube applied to wax drips will let you pry up candle residue with a dull knife.
+Using an all purpose cleaner to cleanse your kitchen counter is a quick way to raze the area for messes.
 Remove red-wine stains by rinsing under cold water, then saturating the stain with a mixture of 1 part dish soap and 3 parts hydrogen peroxide.
 Blot with a white rag until the stain disappears.